 The Municipal Census Manual provides a step-by-step guide for conducting a census at the municipal level.
-It assists census coordinators and enumerators in complying with the Determination of Population Regulation and all other procedures and policies related to the census.
+It assists census coordinators and enumerators in complying with the Municipal Census Regulation and all other procedures and policies related to the census.